 It is envisaged that during construction phase of the project, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorised manpower agencies.
-The labour requirement will range from 10 to 15 workers for construction of substation.
-Since these will be employed from outside the region and will therefore, be migrant labourers and hence, accommodation will be provided.
+The labour requirement will be around 50 workers (including the unskilled labourers) for construction of substation.
+Since the skilled workers will be employed from outside the region and there may be also possibility of bringing in unskilled labourers from outside the region (in case of unavailability of unskilled labour from the local area), it will therefore, be migrant labourers and hence, accommodation will be provided.
 These migrant labourers will be accommodated in a temporary campsite within the project area.
 This could result in stress on local resources, disruption in community relations, and movement of labours.